thrackle-io/rules-engine/docs/userGuides/README.md

 This guide is intended to be a user-friendly introduction to the rules protocol.
 It will provide a walkthrough of how to get started with the protocol, as well as provide a reference for the available rules and how to create custom rules.

+## Installation and Tooling
+##### This is designed to be tested and deployed with Foundry.
+All that should be required is to install python, then install [foundry](https://book.getfoundry.sh/getting-started/installation), pull the code, and then run:

+`forge build` in the project directory to install the submodules.

+`pip install eth-abi`

+`foundryup`

 ## Index

 | Document | Description |